quickfeed/quickfeed/doc/teacher.md

 - Promote them to your course's teacher on course members page

 Assistants will automatically be given organization `owner` role to be able to accept student enrollments, approve student groups and access all course repositories.
-They will also be added to the `allteachers` team.

 ## Student Enrollments